rdejong1979/IntuneDocs/InTuneDocs/deploy-use/Configure-certificate-infrastructure-for-pfx.md

 -  **Computer that can communicate with Certification Authority**: Alternatively, use the Certification Authority computer itself.
 -  **Microsoft Intune Certificate Connector**: You use the Intune admin console to download the **Certificate Connector** installer (**ndesconnectorssetup.exe**).
 Then you can run **ndesconnectorssetup.exe** on the computer where you want to install the Certificate Connector.
 For .PFX Certificate profiles, install the Certificate Connector on the computer that communicates with the Certification Authority.
--  **Web Application Proxy server** (optional): You can use a server that runs Windows Server 2012 R2 or later as a Web Application Proxy (WAP) server.
-This configuration:
-    -  Allows devices to receive certificates using an Internet connection.
-    -  Is a security recommendation when devices connect through the Internet to receive and renew certificates.

- > [!NOTE]
-> -    The server that hosts WAP [must install an update](http://blogs.technet.com/b/ems/archive/2014/12/11/hotfix-large-uri-request-in-web-application-proxy-on-windows-server-2012-r2.aspx) that enables support for the long URLs that are used by the Network Device Enrollment Service (NDES).
-This update is included with the [December 2014 update rollup](http://support.microsoft.com/kb/3013769), or individually from [KB3011135](http://support.microsoft.com/kb/3011135).
->-  Also, the server that hosts WAP must have an SSL certificate that matches the name being published to external clients as well as trust the SSL certificate that is used on the NDES server.
-These certificates enable the WAP server to terminate the SSL connection from clients, and create a new SSL connection to the NDES server.
-    For information about certificates for WAP, see the **Plan certificates** section of [Planning to Publish Applications Using Web Application Proxy](https://technet.microsoft.com/library/dn383650.aspx).
-For general information about WAP servers, see [Working with Web Application Proxy](http://technet.microsoft.com/library/dn584113.aspx).|

 ### Certificates and Templates